fadendaten/succession/README.md

     rake succession:install:migrations

-to execute the gem's migrations.
+to move the gem's migrations into your application.

 ## Usage